Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab7.md

     ![](../media/Purview_Attack_Simulation_Usersadd_06.png)

-1. On the Training assignment page, select the trainings that you want to add to the simulation by clickling on the **Training preference** > Select the Training as **Recommeded Microsoft Training** > Select **assign training for me**.
+1. On the Training assignment page, select the trainings that you want to add to the simulation by clicking on the **Training preference** > Select the Training as **Recommended Microsoft Training** > Select **assign training for me**.

     ![](../media/Purview_Attack_Simulation_trainingassign_07.png)